BardicDefense/purple-hack/README.md

 ### Cooking

 Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
 The cook should must make a Daunting (11+) cooking skill check.
-(Eating trail food does not give any bonsues to Con checks required to rest.)
+(Eating trail food does not give any bonuses to Con checks required to rest.)

 **If the check succeeds:** An especially tasty dish is produced.
 Those who eat a meal created with poor ingredients gain a +1 bonus to any Con checks required to rest, due to their plain but hearty supper.
 A successful meal with common ingredients will gain a +2 bonus to any Con checks required to rest and 2 HP gained overnight if successful.
 A successful meal with fancy ingredients will gain a +3 to any Con checks required to rest, and 3 HP healed overnight.